 This new project, Giga, had some very specific needs.
 The device would have to constantly monitor connectivity, collect and store that data, be usable in places where even electricity could be unreliable, and be easily readable to administrators at the school themselves.
 To produce a prototype, Piantella teamed up with Alex Nathanson, adjunct professor of Technology Culture and Society, and Pedro Oliveira of the Tisch School of the Arts, as well as Integrated Design & Media graduate students Natalya Brill and Aakruti Lunia.
-They worked together with Myf Ma, a longtime collaborator and a software developer at Human Rights Watch, and were in direct communication with Christopher Fabian and Naroa Zurutuza of UNICEF/ Giga.
+They worked together with Myf Ma, a longtime collaborator and software developer, and were in direct communication with Christopher Fabian and Naroa Zurutuza of UNICEF/ Giga.

 The result of their design process is the Giga Node.
 Their prototype communicates the level of connectivity experienced by schools around the Globe with the objective of promoting transparency, accountability, and access in all schools connected through Giga.
 About the size of a coffee-table book, the design utilizes easy-to-acquire parts to monitor and report internet connectivity, both to Giga and to local users.